quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part13_Summary.md

 #### n-step Sarsa for Prediction
-Background context: The concept of \( n \)-step methods extends the traditional one-step methods (like Sarsa(0)) and Monte Carlo methods to incorporate more information from recent experiences.
+Background context: The concept of $n$-step methods extends the traditional one-step methods (like Sarsa(0)) and Monte Carlo methods to incorporate more information from recent experiences.
 This allows for better generalization and potentially faster learning.

-:p How do \( n \)-step methods improve prediction compared to one-step methods?
+:p How do $n$-step methods improve prediction compared to one-step methods?
 ??x
-\( n \)-step methods, such as \( n \)-step Sarsa, provide a way to generalize the learning process by considering more than just the immediate next state's action value.
+$n $-step methods, such as $ n$-step Sarsa, provide a way to generalize the learning process by considering more than just the immediate next state's action value.
 By averaging over multiple steps of rewards and state-action values, these methods can capture dependencies between states and actions that one-step methods might miss.

 This improvement is particularly useful in environments where the dynamics change slowly or when there are long-term dependencies between states and actions.